How To Make Soy Yogurt

 - Ferment longer – if you’re doing 8 hours, try 12-16.

-- Using more soybeans in your soymilk!
+- Using more soybeans in your soy milk!
 We like to use 1 cup (US Customary) of soybeans (measured dry) in the SoyaJoy machine.

 - Check the temperature of your incubator with a thermometer.
 A malfunctioning incubator machine or insufficiently insulating home-made setup may not be maintaining that crucial 108-112 °F temperature.

-- Try adding thicker ingredients such as coconut cream or cashew cream to your soymilk.
+- Try adding thicker ingredients such as coconut cream or cashew cream to your soy milk.

 - Use agar-agar to set your yogurt to a thicker texture.
-This vegan ingredient is derived from seaweed and is used to add a stable, jelly-like texture to foods.
+This vegan ingredient is derived from seaweed and is used to add a firm, jelly-like texture to foods.
 Look up “soy yogurt agar-agar recipe” to find instructions online.

 You must be logged in to post a comment.